Rajpratik71/Mininet-wiki/Mininet 2.2.0 Release Notes.md

 * Additional information may be found on the [[Cluster Edition Prototype]] wiki page.

+### NAT warning!

+The `--nat` option to `mn` can provide a convenient way to connect your Mininet network to your LAN or to the Internet.

+However, `mn --nat` will reroute traffic originating at your Mininet server or VM and destined for Mininet's IP subnet (`10.0.0.0/8` by default) to the Mininet network, which can break connectivity if you are using addresses in the same range in your LAN.
+You can change this range using the `--ipbase` option.

 ### Errata

 * [Currently the Stanford Reference Switch (`--switch user`) and the CPqD switch (also `--switch user` if it is installed) do not correctly match MAC address `00:00:00:00:00:01`.](https://github.com/mininet/mininet/issues/156) This means that they will not work with `--mac` or `autoSetMacs=True`.